CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Major Design Decisons

-`TODO: Talk about the way we refactored the code`

-### Session
+### Changes to Session
-Session uses the **Builder** design pattern.
-The Builder design pattern was chosen to reduce the complexity of Session constructor calls.
-For example, some sessions take place in a classroom, some are online, some have start and end times, some are asynchronous.
-Using Builder allows a Session to be 'built' piece-by-piece, using only information relevant to that specific lecture or tutorial.

-Session was originally intended to represent a time during which a particular lecture or tutorial would occur.
+`Session` was originally intended to represent a time during which a particular lecture or tutorial would occur.
+However, as we worked on the project, we found that it would be much more convenient to group the different times a lecture would meet, rather than represent them seperately.
 We considered multiple implementations to account for multiple lecture sections.
-Our first idea was to store sessions in a map from section ID to an ArrayList of sessions, but this was not a good use of object oriented programming, since the collection of sessions could be stored in a new class.
-We decided to make Session this class, and made a new entity named TimeSlot in orded to represent the various times.
-Multiple TimeSlot objects are stored in Session.
-While performing these changes, we noticed that there was a significant degree of coupling between classes since the SkeletonCode.
+Our first idea was to store `Session` entites in a map from section ID to an ArrayList of `Session` classes, but we instead elected to go with a solution that better followed the structure of the rest of our project, and avoided too much object coupling.
+We decided to make `Session` a class that stored lower-level entities, and made a new entity named `Timeslot` in order to represent the various times.
+Multiple `Timeslot` objects are stored in `Session`. `Session` was also renamed to `Section`, simply because the changes we made more closely resembled what U of T and it's students call lecture and tutorial sections.

 ### Controller